amisq987/Bank-loan/README.md

 ```python
 df.info()
 ```
+## 2. Checking null values:
 ```python
 df.isnull().sum()
 ```
+- We uncover where information is missing.
+One such silence lies in the emp_title column.
 ```python
 # Handle missing values in emp_title (employment title)
 df['emp_title'].fillna('Not Provided', inplace=True)
 ```
+## 3. Checking duplicated values:
 ```python
 df.duplicated().sum()
 ```
+## 4. Transform data:
-First let's check the 'object' columns.
+- First let's check the 'object' columns.
 We see that there are some columns that can be transformed to date or numeric columns.
 ```python
 # Remove leading/trailing whitespaces from objects
 df = df.apply(lambda x: x.str.strip() if x.dtype == "object" else x)